 Classic Lemon Bar Recipe

-Ingredients for making lemon bars with lemons, eggs, flour, butter, sugar, vanilla and salt
+Ingredients for making easy citrus dessert with eggs, flour, butter, sugar, vanilla and salt

 How to Make Lemon Bars

-1. Crust – Cream butter and sugar in the bowl of a stand mixer, then add vanilla extract, flour, and salt and mix until crumbly.
-Press the mixture into a parchment-lined 9×13 casserole dish.
-Bake at 350˚F for 18-20 minutes.
+2. Make the Crust – Cream butter and sugar in the bowl of a stand mixer, then add vanilla extract, flour, and salt, and mix until crumbly.
+Press into the pan.
+Bake for 18-20 minutes or until lightly golden.
 Cool slightly on a rack.

-2. Lemon Filling – In a mixing bowl, whisk together eggs and sugar.
-Whisk in lemon juice and zest.
+3. Lemon Filling – In a mixing bowl, whisk together eggs and sugar, and then whisk in lemon juice and zest.
 Add flour and whisk until completely blended.

 5. Serve – Cut into squares and dust with powdered sugar to serve.